ColaCheng/table_check_hw/README.md

 ## Running Service

+### mix run

 In terminal, run `iex -S mix run`.
 Now you should be getting response from `curl -i http://localhost:8080/health`.

-Or run the service from the release package.
+### release package run

 This is the normal way to run the Elixir application in the production environment.

 ```
 $ MIX_ENV=prod mix release